srobo/kitbook/docs/competition/production/venue.md

  * Staging area
  * Team support area

-Note that the venue itself doens't need to do the power distribution, as a production company can do that.
+Note that the venue itself doesn't need to do the power distribution, as a production company can do that.

 ## Internet Requirements

-All of the attendees to the competition require internet access, preferably just through wifi.
+All of the attendees to the competition require internet access, preferably just through WiFi.
 This means that the venue must have an internet connection with high enough bandwidth to support this.

 If live video streams are to be uploaded from the venue then this